Political commissar

 The function first appeared as commissaire politique (political commissioner) or représentant en mission (representative on mission) in the French Revolutionary Army during the French Revolution (1789–1799).
 Political commissars were heavily used within the International Brigades during the Spanish Civil War (1936–1939).
-They also existed, with interruptions, in the Soviet Red Army from 1918 to 1942, as well as in the armed forces of Nazi Germany from 1943 to 1945 as Nationalsozialistische Führungsoffiziere (national socialist leadership officers).
+They also existed, with interruptions, in the Soviet Red Army from 1918 to 1991, as well as in the armed forces of Nazi Germany from 1943 to 1945 as Nationalsozialistische Führungsoffiziere (national socialist leadership officers).

-The function remains in use in China's People's Liberation Army and Taiwan's Republic of China Army and also Vietnam's People's Army.
+The function remains in use in China's People's Liberation Army.